-iii.
-Have you heard of the Graduate and Professional Student

-iv.
-Assembly Finance Commission (GPSAFC)? (yes/no)
+Have you heard of the Graduate and Professional Student Assembly Finance Commission (GPSAFC)? (yes/no)

-v.
 Do you know what the Graduate and Professional Student Activity Fee is? (yes/no)

-vi.
 Do you know what the Graduate and Professional Student Activity Fee is used for? (yes/no)